kborig89/Exploring-the-Global-Market-of-Chocolate/README.md

 The Dashboard for the Global Market of Chocolate displays all of the above when the Flask API is run.The Flask API renders the index.html file to render the homepage and for the Marketplace, Bean , Manufacturing , Data and Map, the respective routes are designated in the Flask API application.

+To run the web page in a development server run python app.py in terminal.
+Use the navigation at the top right of web page to view the different visualizations.